-1 to 3 hours An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
-Prerequisite: permission of instructor.
+An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.

 General Bible (CIP: 39.0201)

 GENB 111.
 Story of Redemption.

 This course introduces the student to the story of the Bible.
 Students will survey the Christian scriptures learning the major people and events of the Bible with the goal of understanding the story of redemption.